SchokiCoder/book_modern_c/src/whatnow.md

 complicated a program can get once it uses heap-memory or threads is well known by a lot of people.
 Especially with the C programming language.

-Speaking of journey, i want to remind that C was featured here only for the sake of teaching.
+Speaking of journey, I want to remind that C was featured here only for the sake of teaching.
 In case you grew attached to this language, remember that you can like flawed things such as this language, but don't let your preference cloud your vision on reality.